-Restorative Justice (RJ) is a philosophy, global movement and set of relational practices inspired by numerous Indigenous teachings and cultural traditions.
-RJ helps healthcare communities thrive by engendering a culture that values respect, equity and interconnectedness––and prioritizes non-punitive, community-based responses to harm and conflict.
+Restorative justice (RJ) is a philosophy, global movement and set of relational practices inspired by numerous Indigenous teachings and cultural traditions.
+RJ helps healthcare communities thrive by fostering a culture that values respect, equity and interconnectedness, and prioritizing non-punitive, community-based responses to harm and conflict.

-Restorative practices are prosocial, contextual and collaborative––and they aspire to repair harm, rebuild trust, heal fractured relationships, and prevent future harm.
+Restorative practices (RP) are prosocial, collaborative and contextual, aiming to strengthen community bonds, repair harm, rebuild trust, and prevent future harm.

 RJ in healthcare treats harm as more than just a biological phenomenon and it broadens the definition of healing to include prioritizing accountability for the social conditions that lead to healthcare inequities, the systemic issues that lead to medical errors, and the organizational dynamics that lead to interpersonal mistreatment.